NFDI4Culture/ada/webbook-in-github.md

 # Creating GitHub Page Pipeline

-We have an existing book publishing pipeline that deposits files on GitHub.
-The pieline then uses GitHub pages to display a website for a book.
+We have an existing book publishing pipeline, the 'ADA Pipeline' that deposits files on GitHub.
+The pipeline then uses GitHub pages to display a website for a book.

+ADA is an open-source pipeline to enable collaborative book authoring and output as multi-format finished publication that have automatic typesetting,  and revisioning, as: website, paginated web, PDF, print-on-demand, eBook, and source.
+ADA chains together different tools in extensible pipelines: Fidus Writer, Vivliostyle, and GitHub.

+Over 20 books have been made with over 100 authors.

-Here are two example books, one using Jekyll and the other Hugo.
+Here are two example books, one using Jekyll and the other Hugo for website display.

   - Example 1
   - Example 2

 Our problem is producing Markdown that will work with GitHub pages.

-Pipeline outputs a variety of file formats, any of these could be used to tranform to Markdown.
+The pipeline outputs a variety of file formats, any of these could be used to tranform to Markdown.

-Formats

-  -  Format1
+Formats:

+  -  HTML as a unified file
   -  Format2

 See files here:

-Ideas for options to solve the problem:
+## Ideas for options to solve the problem

+For both options the ADA Pipeline is designed in a way that the user forks a template repository from our master repository and then writes their book source file automatically to the forked repository.

   1. Better Markdown conversion with CI on GitHub
-  2. Use a source file, e.g., a unified single HTML files and render this is GitHub Pages
+  2. Use a source file, e.g., the unified single HTML files and render this is GitHub Pages

+### Options explained

+1. Better Markdown conversion with CI on GitHub

+We have used a variety of tools to generate markdown but each options has problems.
+One eample was with R, LINK.

+What we need is a process to take one of our output files and and convert it to Markdown and make it work with a Hugo GitHub Pages template.
+Currently we use this Theme / Framework NAME and LINK.

+The idea would be that we find a library for Markdown converstion, have a CI process running on GitHub, then process files and output on for GitHub Pages to read the files.

+If the user adds new source files to GitHub pages then the CI would be processed and new Markdown files generated.

+For the Hugo theme files need to be placed in a specific directory.
+For some settings of the theme some additional field content needs inputting, this could be done by direct file editing on GitHub.

+3. Use a source file, e.g., the unified single HTML files and render this is GitHub Pages

+## Details of problem

+## Current workflow

+---

 # Webbook in GitHub: Specification for a small code package